Buchu

 • Edible uses Beverage

-Although it is not used much as a culinary ingredient per se, the buchu leaf and buchu oil are important flavor components in herbal teas and in food products.
+Although it is not used much as a culinary ingredient per se, the buchu leaf and buchu oil are important flavor components in herbal teas and food products.
 However, in order to reap its medicinal benefits, buchu is best consumed in herbal preparations.

 Natural Forms